David French, an author and political commentator, appears as part of the McClendon Scholar Program

 During a question-and-answer session following his talk, French was asked what it would look like if political leaders walked humbly with God.

-“The No. 1 marker is, have you heard them say, ‘I was wrong?’”
+“The number one marker is, have you heard them say, ‘I was wrong?’”
 French said.
 “Apologizing?
 Explaining how they got something wrong?”

 “When I know I’m wrong, I want to say the right thing as clearly as I said the wrong thing in the first place,” French said.
 Another marker is, “Do they have a posture of openness and receptivity, or are they there to lecture you?
 Do they care what I say?
 That’s a great test.”